CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/bottom-panel/executions-grid.md

 See the [Stop Tracking and Go To][Stop Tracking and Go To tutorial] tutorial for a step-by-step guide.

-### Start tracking
+### Start Tracking

-Clicking the {{< image src="/images/Flow Editor - Start Tracking.png" >}} icon causes the Flow Editor to follow the flow execution, opening any necessary workspaces.
-The execution is not dynamically tracked if the Show execution on workspace Execution option is not selected, or a second execution is started concurrently in the Flow Editor.
+Clicking the {{< image src="/images/Flow Editor - Start Tracking.png" >}} icon causes the Flow Editor to follow the selected execution, opening any necessary workspaces.
 This action is available for any execution not being tracked.

+Note: When an execution is started, if no other executions are being tracked, it will be automatically tracked if [`Show execution on workspace`][Execution Options] is enabled.

 See the [Start Tracking][Start Tracking tutorial] tutorial for a step-by-step guide.

-### Stop tracking
+### Stop Tracking

-Clicking the {{< image src="/images/Flow Editor - Stop Tracking.png" >}} icon causes the tracking of the execution to stop, and the Flow Editor will not maintain focus on the execution.
+Clicking the {{< image src="/images/Flow Editor - Stop Tracking.png" >}} icon causes the tracking of the execution to stop, and the Flow Editor will not follow the selected execution.
 This action is available for any execution being tracked.

 See the [Stop Tracking and Go To][Stop Tracking and Go To tutorial] tutorial for a step-by-step guide.